- 01. Find a Yoga Class in London

-Perhaps a healthful getaway is just what you need!
-Just remember to leave your work phone at home…
+Perhaps a clean getaway is just what you need!
+Just remember to leave your work phone at home...

 If Iyengar yoga intrigues you, you may enjoy practising it at iYoga, located in Winsor House on Battersea Rd.

-Should your schedule be jam-packed, you are sure to find a spot in any of their sessions: they hold 14 classes per week; beginners are welcome – to their workshops and to class!
+Should your schedule be jam-packed, you are sure to find a spot in any of their sessions: they hold 14 classes per week; beginners are welcome – to their workshops and level!

 Their unlimited class passes cost £90 per month.

-Manchester Yoga and Holistic Central is located on Lloyd St, the major commuter’s route from Manchester city centre.
+Manchester Yoga and Holistic Central are located on Lloyd St, the primary commuter's route from Manchester city centre.